 Members and officers receive a thorough induction tailored to their role in the Council, including when they take on new roles.
-The Council has adopted an e-induction package for Officers and an induction scheme is undertaken by Members at the beginning of each four year term of office.
+The Council has adopted an e-induction system for Officers and induction training is undertaken by Members at the beginning of each four year term of office.